 Advertisement

 5. The world’s Largest American Flag was Hung on the Bridge in 1976

-The Verrazano-Narrows Bridge’s towers vary in a couple different ways.
-During construction, they were built to be perfectly perpendicular the earth.
+The Verrazzano-Narrows Bridge’s towers vary in a couple of different ways.
+During construction, they were built to be perfectly perpendicular to the earth.
 In order to do so they are one and five-eighths further apart at the top than at the base to compensate for the curvature of the earth.
 They’re also the highest towers of New York City’s bridges – spanning 693 feet from top to bottom.
 In comparison, the Brooklyn Bridge tower is only 272 feet.

 See more from Dave Frieder on his website.

-Next, read about the top 10 secrets of the Manhattan and Brooklyn Bridges.
+Advertisement